bibanon/tubeup/README.md

 ## Windows Setup

 1. Install WSL2, pick a distrobution of your choice.
 Ubuntu is popular and well-supported.
+You can use Python for Windows and install pip and tubeup there, however tubeup is better built for Linux, and tubeup on Windows most notably does not delete uploaded files, making clutter.
 2. Use Windows Terminal by Microsoft to interact with the WSL2 instance
 3. Fully update the Linux installation with your package manager of choice
    ```sudo apt update ; sudo apt upgrade```